OECD sees emerging markets holding back global recovery

-In its latest snapshot of economic activity, the Paris-based Organization for Economic Cooperation and Development forecast the world economy would grow 3.6 percent next year.
+In its latest snapshot of economic activity, the Paris-based Organisation for Economic Cooperation and Development forecast the world economy would grow 3.6 percent next year.

 Though an improvement from the 2.7 percent expected for 2013, that was not as fast as the 4.0 percent estimated for 2014 in its last twice-yearly Economic Outlook dating from May.